OscarOchoaT/Fizz-Buzz/README.md

    It consists of writing a program that displays the numbers from 1 to 100 on the screen, substituting the multiples of 3 for the word "fizz", the multiples of 5 for "buzz" and the multiples of both, that is, the multiples of 3 and 5, for the word "fizzbuzz"

-   Includes Test with jest framework
+   Includes test with jest framework

 ============================================================================